-The Access to Medicine Foundation’s mission is to stimulate and guide pharmaceutical companies to do more for the people living in low- and middle-income countries without access to medicine.
-We determine which actions pharmaceutical companies can and should be taking in this regard.
+The Access to Medicine Foundation’s mission is to stimulate and guide pharmaceutical and vaccine companies to do more for the people living in low- and middle-income countries without access to medicine or vaccines.
+We determine which actions pharmaceutical and vaccine companies can and should be taking in this regard.
 We then analyse what specific companies are doing, and use our findings to drive change.
 The Foundation is an independent, non-profit organisation.

 We analyse pharma companies’ policies and practices regarding access to medicine in low- and middle-income countries.
 We benchmark companies against each other, and identify best practices and progress gaps.

 We publish our findings in a range of forms:

 The Access to Medicine Index ranks 20 of the world’s largest pharmaceutical companies, based on seven areas of behaviour linked to access: strategy, governance, R&D, pricing, licensing, capacity building and donations.
 By publicly recognising the best performers, the Index spurs companies to compete to be the best.

 The Access to Vaccines Index charts how vaccine companies are responding to external mechanisms for ensuring all children can be immunised, wherever they live.
 By uncovering what is working and where, the Index will help ensure vaccine markets also reach the poorest and most remote communities.

 The Antimicrobial Resistance Benchmark will be the first comprehensive accountability tool to focus specifically on the pharmaceutical industry’s response to AMR.
 It will drive change by identifying and sharing effective actions companies can take, and by uncovering how progress can be achieved.

 Thematic studies provide topic-specific analyses of how pharmaceutical companies are responding to access-to-medicine challenges, such as providing access to hepatitis C medicines, or to maternal health.